Students will choose the equivalent of three full year classes, they can be any combination of full year and semester classes.

 The Latin curriculum at Wydown is designed as a two-year sequence beginning in Seventh grade and continuing through eighth grade.
 Successful completion of 7th & 8th grade Latin combined with teacher recommendation would make a student eligible for Latin II at CHS.

-Latin was the language of the ancient Romans.
-Not only has it left an influential literature, but it also has had far-reaching effects upon both English and the Romance Languages of Europe.
-The basic introductory Latin course allows students to begin learning classical Latin through the graded reading program.
-Students develop their reading skills through a gradual widening of vocabulary and sentence patterns in interesting stories about a Roman family.
-The stories are based meticulously upon Latin literary sources, Roman history and archaeology.
-Throughout the course, students study the connection of Latin words with English vocabulary.
+The introductory Latin course allows students to begin learning classical Latin through the graded reading program "Suburani".
+Students develop their reading skills through a gradual widening of vocabulary and sentence patterns in interesting stories about aspects of Roman life such as city living, Roman games in the Colosseum and Circus Maximus, and Roman engineering.
+The stories are based upon Latin literary sources, Roman history, and archaeology.
+Throughout the course, students study the connection of Latin words with English vocabulary, learn about the Roman gods and goddesses, explore the ancient Roman empire and its role in forming Western Civilization, and learn how we use Latin in everyday life and as future professionals.
 Additional readings, films, and discussions complement and enhance the readings.
 For a video overview, click here

 Da Vinci (semester)